llooker/powered_by_modules/Use Cases/Field Picker.md

 # Custom Use Case: Custom Embed Field Picker

 ### Step 1: Pick a Use Case
-Ex: End Users want to visualize a certain number of Metrics (New Users, Total Sale Price) over time for a particular Date Range and for a particular time period and with other filters specified.
+End Users want to visualize a certain number of Metrics (New Users, Total Sale Price) over time for a particular Date Range and for a particular time period and with other filters specified.

 ### Step 2: Widgetize Use Case (Toggle Buttons, Drop down selectors, etc)